MicrosoftDocs/power-platform/ps-docs/ask-question.md

 2. Select the file name and then select **Open**.
 3. Select **Generate** or enter your question in the text box and then select **Generate**.

-A tailored template is generated based on the data that includes insights, charts, and next actions.
+Your data is analyzed to create a customized template that provides valuable insights, charts, and actionable steps.

 > [!div class="mx-imgBorder"]
 > ![Ask a question about your data in Project "Sophia".](media/ask-question-about-data.png)